Pisto23/wow-scripts/README.md

-# wow-scripts
+# WoW-Scripts

-collection of usefull wow scripts which has to be pasted in the Chat
+Collection of usefull wow scripts which has to be pasted in the Chat